carlfjones/CV/README.md

 ## Skills

-#### Growth

-I am always eager to keep growing and learning.
-I enjoy the challenge of constantly learning new skills and developing my knowledge to further my career.
-Throughout my fitness career I did a number of courses which lasted between 2 days and a year, to help better my craft.
-When I was focused on design I went on numerous life drawing, painting and drawing courses and did internships to better understand the field I wanted to build my business in.

-#### Motivation/Attitude

-#### Communication
+#### Communication and Teamwork

 Throughout my career, one of my most useful skills has been my ability to communicate with people.
 I have an affable and empathetic nature, which has meant I have had great success in both client facing and team based roles.
-I have developed and honed this skill in every role I have had from building bussiness as a recruiter and personal trainer, to working in a team on projects at Makers Academy.
+I have developed and honed this skill in every role I have had from building bussiness as a recruiter and personal trainer, to running a team as a manager and most recenlty working in a successful teams on projects at Makers Academy.

+#### Creativity and Innovation

+I am a creative person, which helps me to both understand and deal with clients and creative problem solving and also thinking outside the box when solving logic problems.
+I have a strong history in design from my University education and freelance graphic and fashion design work, in addition to this I started my own business in fashion industry (This project is on hiatus, while I begin my career in development - suspended not forgotten!).

+Please find a link to a portfolio of my design work here:
+LINK

+#### Motivation/Attitude

+My motivation and attitude in the workplace is one of the reasons I have always excelled.
+I maintain the believe that positivity, communication and hard work are all imperative for a workplace to be at is most productive and enjoyable for all involved.
+Beacuse of this, In my two most recent places of work, I was fortunate enough to be promoted over more experienced colleagues.
+At University I was voted in as Student President and put in charge of a team to be the voice of the students, organise events and ensure a high level of student satisfaction.

+#### Growth and ability to learn

+I have always been and continue to be eager to keep growing and learning.
+I enjoy the challenge of constantly learning new skills and developing my knowledge to further my career.
+Throughout my fitness career I completed a number of courses, some of which were a year long, in order to better my craft.
+When I was focused on design I went on numerous life drawing, painting and drawing courses and enrolled in internships to better understand the industry.
+Of course, most recently I have dedicated my time to learning how to code at Makers, in my final two week project I managed to teach myself how to use a game engine and a new language.
+I am looking to continue to learn and push myself both in the workplace and on personal projects.

+Makers final project:

-#### Teamwork
+#### Skill

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.